kecnry/distl/docs/api/distl.from_json.md

-Load a distl object from a json-formatted string.
+Load an distl object from a json-formatted string.

 See also: